AlianBenabdallah/datadog-agent/docs/dev/agent_dev_env.md

 ## Docker

-If you want to build a Docker image containing the Agent, or if you wan to run [system and integration tests][testing] you need to run a recent version of Docker in your dev environment.
+If you want to build a Docker image containing the Agent, or if you want to run [system and integration tests][testing] you need to run a recent version of Docker in your dev environment.